What is Part A Hospital & Part B MD Visits

 Who’s eligible?

-All people with Part B are covered as long as the services are medically reasonable and necessary.
+All people with Part B Out Patient are covered as long as the services are medically reasonable and necessary.

 Your costs in Original Medicare